bcace/ochre/README.md

 Because we want the communication (accumulation in all the back buffers) to appear as if it happened all at the same time, instantaneously.
 The same with switching buffers.
 Here *appear* is the most iportant word, because at the point back buffer is being built, it is not visible by anyone, in fact everyone just sees the front buffer.
-In short, whenever you want a complicated multi-step change to appear as instantaneous.
+In short, whenever you want a complicated multi-step change to appear as instantaneous. also, duble buffering doesn't mean that you can have the same variable in two different buffers, sometimes it's two different but related variables (agent position and resulting force on an agent from its neighbors).

 #### What is accumulation and why?